 - Profoundly altered mental status.

 In rare cases, a person may have serious complications following a benzodiazepine overdose.
-These may be a result of the associated respiratory distress, lack of oxygenated blood, or physical trauma caused from loss of consciousness and/or period of extended immobility on a hard surface (e.g., the ground), and can include 5:
+These may be a result of the respiratory distress, lack of oxygenated blood, or physical trauma caused by a loss of consciousness and/or a period of extended immobility on a hard surface (e.g. the ground).
+These complications can include:5

 - Muscle damage.

 - Brain damage.

-Fatal benzodiazepine overdoses are rare when the substance is being used on its own 6.
-However, certain factors can put users at higher risk of serious consequences during an overdose.
+Fatal benzodiazepine overdoses are rare when a substance is being used on its own.6 However, certain factors can put users at higher risk of serious consequences during an overdose.

 Various factors increase a user’s chances of a benzo overdose, including:

 - Taking large doses of the drug.